MhdAsfan/Writeups/README.md

 - `web-security/` – Notes and PoCs for web application vulnerabilities.
 - `research/` – Deeper dives into CVEs, techniques, and security concepts.

-(Adjust folder names above to match your actual repo layout.)

 ## How To Use